“I tried calling you last week but I was unable to reach you.”

 These are some of the messages I found on my phone upon my return.
 I hear the care, I see the concern, I feel the love.
 This does not mean that I do not recognize that to others, I was M.I.A – Missing In Action.
 But was this truly the case?

-Truly, I had no business being chosen to partake in the program project, and I didn’t understand why the Lord had directed me down this path until I finished the second part of the three stages.
+Truly, I had no business being chosen to partake in the program, and I didn’t understand why the Lord had directed me down this path until I finished the second part of the three stages.
 The stage I completed not too long ago required me to go with my team into the wilderness – a three-week character building adventure.
-The only thing not allowed on this trip was anything tech that was internet based, I struggled with this at first.
+The only thing not allowed on this trip was anything that was internet based.
+I struggled with this at first.
 To be shut out from “the world” as we know it.
 The daily pollution of information, noise, and entertainment.
 As someone who wears several hats in different areas (family, community, vocationally and socially), how was I to disconnect completely for three weeks?
-I tried to find ways to bend the rules, rebel against the rules, even downright disobey the rules – but I felt a prick in my heart.
+I tried to find ways to bend the rules, rebel against, even downright disobey the rules – but I felt a prick in my heart.
 A conviction that said, do it – give up the hustle and bustle for just a moment.
-Give up my distractions.
-Do not miss the reason that for which I was guided to this very experience at this very time.
+Give up your distractions.
+Do not miss the reason for which you were guided to this very experience, at this very time.

 So, I laid down all of my objections.
 I immersed myself into the wilderness adventure completely.
 I allowed myself to embrace the stillness, the silence, and hear what the world around me, what the Word within me, was saying without distractions.